Subaru Legacy (third generation): B4

-The B4 is suspended on the same platform as other Liberty models – MacPherson struts under the front and a multi-link strut rear.
+The B4 is suspended on the same platform as other Liberty models – MacPherson struts under the front and an all-new multi-link rear Chapman strut arrangement.
 The front suspension incorporates cast aluminium L-shaped transverse links and the cross member features a newly devised 'performance rod'.
 The performance rod is a lateral brace, which improves side-axis stiffness by 500 percent and longitudinal stiffness by 50 percent.
 This provides more constant suspension geometry under hard cornering.
 The rear suspension, too, receives an additional support sub-frame to improve rear suspension lateral and longitudinal stiffness (by 200 percent and 20 percent respectively).

 The struts are inverted to deliver higher bending rigidity (thanks to larger damping tube diameter) and less damping fade as a result of increased piston size.
-Springs are mounted offset so their centreline coincides with the pivot axis.
+Springs are mounted offset so their centerline coincides with the pivot axis.
 This reduces road shock and – by minimizing bump and rebound friction – provides less vibration.

 The B4's initial spring, damper, and swaybar specifications were devised in Japan and later tuned at the Nürburgring circuit.
 It's said the target was to at least equal the performance of the BMW M3.